-In our busy world, students are bombarded with noise, stimuli, and a message to keep busy.
+In our busy world, children are bombarded at an early age with noise, stimuli, and a message to keep busy.
 Our consistent fast pace can detract from our ability to guide each student to become "a discerning believer formed in the Catholic faith community who celebrates the signs and sacred mysteries of God's presence through word, sacrament, prayer, forgiveness, reflection and moral living."
 One of the ways to achieve this is by teaching students the practice of Christian Meditation.